International Tax Services

 Maria earned a bachelor's degree in accounting and a master's degree in tax from Florida International University.
 She is fluent in English and Spanish.

 Maria is a member of the Ecuadorian American Chamber of Commerce in Miami and the Florida International Bankers Association Women’s Leadership Committee.
-She serves as treasurer of the Society of Trust and Estate Practitioners’ Miami branch.
+She serves as director and treasurer of the Society of Trust and Estate Practitioners’ Miami branch.
 In addition, Maria leads the Kaufman Rossin Diversity Initiative, including Kaufman Rossin Empowering Women, Work-Life Integration and Resources for Advancement, dedicated to fostering an inclusive culture and advancement of employees’ leadership abilities.

 She is a Certified Public Accountant in the state of Florida, and a member of the American Institute of Certified Public Accountants and the Florida Institute of Certified Public Accountants.